backstage/backstage/docs/auth/microsoft/azure-easyauth.md

 ## Frontend Changes

+To use this component, you'll need to configure the app's `SignInPage`.
-It is recommended to use the `ProxiedSignInPage` for this provider, which is installed in `packages/app/src/App.tsx` like this:
+It is recommended to use the `ProxiedSignInPage` for this provider when running in Azure, However for local development (or any other scenario running outside of Azure), you'll want to set up something different.
+For the closest experience to Easy Auth, you could set up the `microsoft` provider locally, but that will requires setting up App Registrations & secrets which may be locked down by your organisation, in which case it may be easier to use guest login locally.
+See [Sign-In with Proxy Providers](../index.md#sign-in-with-proxy-providers) for more details.

 ```tsx title="packages/app/src/App.tsx"
 /* highlight-add-next-line */